 The Joint Commission awarded a new disease-specific Gold Seal of Approval certification for Chest Pain to Legacy Meridian Park Medical Center, which was the first hospital in the nation to receive the certification.

-Legacy Health achieved HIMMS Analytics Stage 7, representing the highest level of electronic health record adoption.
+Legacy Health achieved HIMSS Analytics Stage 7, representing the highest level of electronic health record adoption.
 Stage 7 hospitals demonstrate superior implementation and utilization of health information technology systems.
 HIMSS Analytics is a wholly owned, not-for-profit subsidiary of the Healthcare Information and Management Systems Society (HIMSS).

 The Daily Journal of Commerce awarded Randall Children's Hospital at Legacy Emanuel with Top Project's 2012 highest honor: Best in Show.